cirruslabs/cirrus-ci-docs/docs/faq.md

 ## Repository is blocked

 Free tier of Cirrus CI is intended for public OSS projects to run tests and other validations continuously.
-If your repository is configured to use Cirrus CI in a questionable way to just exploitate Cirrus CI infrastructure, your repository might be blocked.
+If your repository is configured to use Cirrus CI in a questionable way to just exploit Cirrus CI infrastructure, your repository might be blocked.

 Here are a few examples of such questionable activities we've seen so far: